Irnamosa/QBM/README.md

 # QBM
-Simulates the loss landscape of any small-scale Quantum Boltzmann Machines numerically and implements one on the Qiskit quantum computer.
+Simulates the loss landscape of any small-scale Quantum Boltzmann Machine numerically and implements one on the Qiskit quantum computer.